 top of page

-Satellite 1's mission will be a maiden voyage for CalgaryToSpace, and will also be the first student-built satellite launched in the history of Calgary.
+FrontierSat is CalgaryToSpace's maiden voyage, and the first student-developed satellite to be launched into space in the history of Calgary.

 Payload